 Until recent decades, the idea of a Catholic marrying outside the faith was practically unheard of, if not taboo.
 Such weddings took place in private ceremonies in the parish rectory, not in a church sanctuary in front of hundreds of friends and family.

 These days, many people marry across religious lines.
-The rate of interfaith marriages varies by region.
-In areas of the U.S. with proportionately fewer Catholics, as many as 40% of married Catholics may be in interfaith marriages.
+The rate of ecumenical marriages (a Catholic marrying a baptized non-Catholic) and interfaith marriages (a Catholic marrying an non-baptized non-Christian) varies by region.
+In areas of the U.S. with proportionately fewer Catholics, as many as 40% of married Catholics may be in ecumenical or interfaith marriages.

 A marriage can be regarded at two levels – whether it is valid in the eyes of the church and whether it is a sacrament.
 Both depend in part on whether the non-Catholic spouse is a baptized Christian or a non-baptized person, such as a Jew, Muslim or atheist.